IBM/portieris/POLICIES.md

 For more information, see the [IBM Cloud docs](https://cloud.ibm.com/docs/services/Registry?topic=registry-security_enforce#customize_policies).

 ### simple (RedHat simple signing)
-The policy requirements are similar to those defined for configuration files consulted when using the RedHat tools [policy requirements](https://github.com/containers/image/blob/master/docs/containers-policy.json.5.md#policy-requirements) however there are some differences.
-The main difference is that the public key in a "signedBy" requirement is defined in a "KeySecret:" attribute, the value is the name of an in-scope Kubernetes secret containing the public key data.
+The policy requirements are similar to those defined for configuration files consulted when using the RedHat tools [policy requirements](https://github.com/containers/image/blob/master/docs/containers-policy.json.5.md#policy-requirements).
+However there are some differences, the main difference is that the public key in a "signedBy" requirement is defined in a "KeySecret:" attribute, the value is the name of an in-scope Kubernetes secret containing the public key data.
 The value of "KeyType" is implied and cannot be provided.

 this example requires that images from `icr.io` are signed by the identity with public key in `my-pubkey`:
 ```yaml